 Shan engages local, national, and international governments and organizations to help them go beyond sustainability and towards regeneration.
 This paradigm shift results in the design, construction, and operation of built environments that are net-positive with resources such as energy and water, and that promote the wellness of people.
 Shan serves on the Board of Directors for Georgia Interfaith Power & Light.
 He received his B.A. in History and J.D. from Emory.

 Kamilah supports engagement work, communications, and the implementation of new programs.
-Kamilah graduated from the University of Georgia where she majored in advertising and earned her B.A.J. degree.
+Kamilah graduated from the University of Georgia where she majored in advertising and earned her A.B.J. degree.